 However, if a salaried person is having income other than salary (for eg. rental income from house property or interest from fixed deposits etc.) and if tax liability on such income exceeds Rs.
 10,000 then he has to pay advance tax.
 It is very common for salaried people to have alternate income sources and as a result, they would become liable to pay advance tax.

-Advance Tax for Presumptive Taxation
+For Presumptive Taxation

 Up until FY 2015-16, assessees opting for presumptive taxation scheme were not required to pay advance tax.
 However, with effect from FY 2016-17 (AY 2017-18), assessees opting for presumptive taxation scheme will have to pay advance tax amount in a single installment on or before 15th March.
 From FY 2016-17 (AY 2017-18), Freelancers and professionals can also opt for the presumptive taxation scheme and avoid the cumbersome tasks of maintaining books of account and audit.

 Advance Tax liability for the presumptive taxation scheme is to be calculated and paid only once before the end of the financial year.
-Here is how advance tax should be calculated for the presumptive taxation scheme:
+Here is how to advance tax should be calculated for the presumptive taxation scheme:

 |Assessee type||Presumptive income||Advance tax liability|